Overview

 It depends largely on how much time it takes to package the software and what other software it might depend on.
 If you can find the software in the machine's package repository using apt or yum (as described on the DICE software page) then that means it's already packaged, as are any dependent packages, and it should take the minimum of time until it goes site-wide, irrespective of what kind of software it is.
 We usually have deadlines to meet for Teaching and Research software so as groups they are the next highest priority.
 Requests from individuals have to fit within whatever time is left and we will generally prioritise them on a "low hanging fruit" or "least effort and biggest win" basis.
 If it can't be found in our package repository but there are source and binary packages ((S)RPM or (.src.)deb) then there's a good chance it can be installed, but might take longer .
 If all that's available is the source or some kind of binary blob, it is likely to take longer still.

-Yes, in fact we usually get someone to check that a package works on an individual DICE before shipping.
+Yes, usually you can avoid deployment delays if it's just needed on one machine.
+In fact we prefer the requestor check a package works on an individual DICE machine before shipping.
 For requests from students we will normally ask you to nominate a lab machine we can install the packages on.

 How can I maximise the chances of getting something installed quickly?